nfriend/website-3.0/_drafts/2018-05-04-nathan-friend-origins.md

 <figure>
     <img src="{{ 'assets/img/nathan-friend-origins/qbasic.png' | relative_url }}" alt="The QBasic start screen" />
-    <figcaption>If you've ever used QBasic, this screenshot should hit you with a wave of nostalgia.</figcaption>
+    <figcaption>If you grew up on QBasic, this screenshot will induce an immediate wave of nostalgia.</figcaption>
 </figure>

 QBasic was a fantastic first language.
-Compared to some of the setups required to start learning modern more modern programming languages, a first-time QBasic user could fire up the all-in-one IDE/runtime enviroment, write something like this:
+Getting started was a breeze - a first-time QBasic user could fire up the all-in-one IDE/runtime enviroment, write something like this:

 ```sh
 PRINT "Hello, world!"